 Dual Citizen Information

 On 6 December 2018, the Storting (Norwegian parliament) adopted a resolution that entitles anyone who is, or wishes to become, a Norwegian citizen to dual citizenship.
 This means that Norwegians will be able to retain their Norwegian citizenship if they become citizens of another country.
 The same principle will apply to citizens of other countries if they satisfy the conditions for Norwegian citizenship.
 Those who have lost their Norwegian citizenship under the existing rules will be able to reclaim it.
-The Norwegian government has said that the new rules will not enter into force for at least a year.
+The Norwegian government has said that the new rules will most likely be introduced on 1 January 2020.
 Until then, the existing rules regarding dual citizenship still apply (see below).

 The Directorate of Immigration (UDI) is the central agency in the Norwegian immigration administration, and can answer questions about the citizenship rules.
 Here is the contact info for the UDI.
 The Directorate will post updated information about the changes in the law on their website; please visit udi.no.

 According to current law, you can have dual citizenship if

 - you wish to acquire Norwegian citizenship, but for various reasons cannot be released from your previous citizenship.

 - To become a Norwegian citizen, you must in principle renounce your previous citizenship, but some can be exempted from this requirement.

 - If one of your parents is Norwegian, you probably automatically became a Norwegian citizen when you were born.
 If your other parent's home country has the same rule, you will also be given that country's citizenship and you will thus have dual citizenship.
 This only applies if you automatically became a citizen of both countries when you were born, and not if your parents took any action (for example submitted an application or notification) in order for you to be granted the second citizenship.